Contact Us | Search

 A national workshop to finalize the intervention module was held on 27 May 2015. (photo courtesy of PI Anisur Rahman)

-GAP analyses and recommendation: In the following months after approval for implementation of the study, the team dedicated themselves to conducting health facility survey and gap analysis which took place in November - December 2015.
-Related to gap analysis, they conducted a series of focus group discussions (FGDs) and in-depth interviews (IDIs) to understand the gaps related to the existing services.
-The participants included in the discussions and interviews selected from community and facility level health workers.
-The aims of these activities were: to understand the (i) existing gaps in the availability of evidence-based maternal and neonatal interventions; (ii) to identify the challenges for offering high-quality MNH interventions at community and facility levels; (iii) to determine the needs for introducing the high impact MNH interventions which are not existing in the current system; (iv) to identify the gaps in documentation and reporting of data.
-We conducted 7 FGDs (71 participated) and 12 IDIs.
+This project began with a series of health facility surveys and gap analysis that took place in November - December 2015.
+The team conducted a series of focus group discussions (FGDs) and in-depth interviews (IDIs) to understand the gaps related to the existing services.
+The participants included in the discussions and interviews were selected from community and facility level health workers with the aim to understand the: (i) existing gaps in the availability of evidence-based maternal and neonatal interventions; (ii) to identify the challenges for offering high-quality MNH interventions at community and facility levels; (iii) to determine the needs for introducing the high impact MNH interventions which are not existing in the current system; and (iv) to identify the gaps in documentation and reporting of data.
+The team conducted 7 FGDs (71 participated) and 12 IDIs.

-1. Facilitate 24 hour emergency obstetric care by training two for anesthesiology and two for obstetrics.
+1. Facilitated 24 hour emergency obstetric care by training two doctors on anesthesiology and two for obstetrics.

-2. Train the medical officers and nurses from two sub-district level hospitals from a tertiary level hospital on EmONC.
+2. Trained medical officers and nurses from two sub-district level hospitals and from a tertiary level hospital on EmONC.

 3. Kangaroo mother training and establishment of KMC unity in the sub-district level facility.